estebanmatias92/RestGalleries/README.md

 Contributing
 ------------

-Of course you can enhance this library by pull request, marking errors, perhaps adding support for other APIs :B, or whatever you see that this needs for improve.
+Of course you can enhance this library through pull request, marking errors, perhaps adding support for other APIs :B, or whatever you see that this needs for improve.
 Todo contribution will be welcome.

 License